Constipation: I Keep Trying to Fix It, But It’s Not Working!

 And the list goes on and on.

-So if you’ve had problems figuring out why you can’t go, it’s because you haven’t hit the nail on the head yet or you have a combination of different factors working against you, causing you to be constipated.
-You want to be looking at your stools for the clues.
+So, if you’ve had problems figuring out why you can’t go, it’s probably because you haven’t found the exact culprit or you have a combination of different factors working against you, causing you to be constipated.
+And believe me, I understand how sorting out the root cause is like the most complex puzzle you’ve ever imagined.
+But bottom line, you want to look at your stools for the clues.

-As you can see it is a HUGE topic!
+As you can see this is a HUGE topic!

-What goes in, must come out.
-If you ate every second day, then you should poo every second day.
+Again, what goes in, must come out.
+If you eat every second day, then you should poo every second day.
 But because you eat daily, you really should be having a bowel movement daily.
 Otherwise, you are constipated.

 Your body is an environment that requires flow.
-Intake of good stuff, outpour of bad stuff.
+Intake of good stuff, outflow of bad stuff.
 Think of it like a fish tank.
-When your fish poops, the tank must clean the water out from time to time or the fish begins to swim in his own filth.
-You don’t want the cells inside your body to begin to swim in its own filth.
-This is clearly not healthy.
+When your fish poops, the tank must be cleaned or the fish begins to swim in his own filth.

 The reality is that constipation is reaching epidemic levels.
-14% of the world population9, which equals approximately 1 billion people, are constipated.
-The worst part is that it is a life threatening epidemic, because if you think about it, all natural environments, including your body, need to eliminate waste.
-If you can’t eliminate waste, the waste back ups and that is bad.
+14% of the world population9, suffers from constipation.
+That’s approximately 1 billion people.
+The worst part is that this is a life threatening epidemic, because all natural environments, including your body, need to eliminate waste.
+If you can’t eliminate waste, then the waste backs up and creates a wide range of additional problems.

-13. The anatomy of the intestines: How much should you poop each day?
+13. How much should you poop each day?

 Did you know that your lower descending colon is the length of your wrist to your elbow.
-This is the amount of food, fiber and fluids that you ate the day before and should be what you eliminate daily.
+Well, that is the amount of food, fiber, and fluids that you ate the day before and should be what you eliminate daily.
 Remember, what goes in, must come out.

 Have you ever thought, “Wow, here I am eating all this food and where is it going?
 If it’s not coming out of me, where is it?”
 It’s just sitting there causing problems.
 Let’s figure out what we can do to make it better!